Pishachini will give you the thrills and chills of a Web Series, says Writer-Producer Mrinal Jha | www.lokmattimes.com

 Pishachini will give you the thrills and chills of a Web Series, says Writer-Producer Mrinal Jha

-Mumbai (Maharashtra) [India], August 15: Well-known TV writer turned Producer (MRINAL ABHIGYAN JHA Productions or MAJ) Mrinal Jha is ...
+Well-known TV writer turned Producer (MRINAL ABHIGYAN JHA Productions or MAJ) Mrinal Jha is waiting for the response to her first tube Production, the buzzing fantasy show, Pishachini, which started airing on Colors on August 8.
+This limited series stars Nyrraaa Banerji, Harsh Rajput and Jiya Shankar and, judging by initial reactions, is poised to be another hit from the ace storyteller.

-Mumbai (Maharashtra) [India], August 15: Well-known TV writer turned Producer (MRINAL ABHIGYAN JHA Productions or MAJ) Mrinal Jha is waiting for the response to her first tube Production, the buzzing fantasy show, Pishachini, which started airing on Colors on 8th August.
+Well-known TV writer turned Producer (MRINAL ABHIGYAN JHA Productions or MAJ) Mrinal Jha is waiting for the response to her first tube Production, the buzzing fantasy show, Pishachini, which started airing on Colors on August 8.
 This limited series stars Nyrraaa Banerji, Harsh Rajput and Jiya Shankar and, judging by initial reactions, is poised to be another hit from the ace storyteller.

 "I have taken pains to avoid the regular small screen pitfalls and thereby try to attract those who consume international content.
 Don't get me wrong, I love TV, just that I wish to up our game, and now with me turning producer along with hubby Abhigyan Jha, we have the golden opportunity to walk the talk."